gitsumhubs/decluttarr-enhanced/README.md

       # SEARCH_MISSING_CONTENT: True

       # # --- OR: Jobs (with job-specific settings) ---
-      # Alternatively, you can use the below notation, which for certain jobs allows you to set additioanl parameters
+      # Alternatively, you can use the below notation, which for certain jobs allows you to set additional parameters
       # As written above, these can also be set as Job Defaults so you don't have to specify them as granular as below.
       # REMOVE_BAD_FILES: True
       # REMOVE_FAILED_DOWNLOADS: True